Two years ago I wrote a blog post on Sand Casting Medallions. For that project, I already had a master for the medallions that I wanted to cast.

 Reconstructing History has several patterns for both the Kampfrau style of dress and its accessories:

-When dressing as a 14th Century Englishwoman, I generally wear a front lacing cotehardie or gothic fitted dress (GFD for short); a belt, of which I have several styles; knee-high socks or stockings with garters; ankle high boots in the 14th century style; and a head covering of some sort.
+When dressing as a 14th Century Englishwoman, I generally wear a front lacing kirtle (sometimes referred to as a gothic fitted dress – GFD for short); a belt, of which I have several styles; knee-high socks or stockings with garters; ankle high boots in the 14th century style; and a head covering of some sort.

 I also have a variety of accessories that I like to wear.
-Accessories can really enhance the overall look of garb and are usually come at a nominal investment – I highly recommend them!
+Accessories can really enhance the overall look of garb and are usually come at a nominal investment.
 Typically, I wear a variety of rings that are reproductions of pieces found in the 13th-14th centuries.
 I also have several annular and penannular brooches that I wear pinned to the chest/shoulder area of my gowns.
 For my belt, I like to wear a rosary or paternoster, which are found worn in illuminated manuscripts of that time period.
-I also have several bags that I carry so that I can hide my modern necessities 🙂
+I also have several bags that I carry so that I can hide my modern necessities.

-A blue GFD, made by myself, with a hood made by Historic Enterprises, bycocket – a hat typically worn in the 13th-14th centuries, belt, rosary/paternoster, and leather gloves.
+A blue linen kirtle, made by myself, with a hood made by Historic Enterprises, bycocket – a hat typically worn in the 13th-14th centuries, belt, rosary/paternoster, and leather gloves.
 Photo credit to Lord Naran Numuchi.

-The same GFD, this time with white tippets worn on the sleeves, and a coif with a frilled veil.
+The same kirtle, this time with white tippets worn on the sleeves, and a coif with a frilled veil.
 Photo credit to Master Ursus.
+This series of photos shows how the same dress can be styled a variety of ways just based on accessories.

 Disregarding my ridiculous pose in this picture 😉 You can see the details of the rings I typically wear, along with details of this beautiful belt made by Billy & Charlie’s Fine Quality Pewter Goods.
 I am wearing my hair tucked into a coif under my bycocket.

-A green GFD, made by myself.
+A green linen kirtle, made by myself.
 Worn with a belt, annular broach in the shape of a heart, wimple, and frilled veil.

 I have offered fittings in the past at events and hope to do so again in the future.